matheushg94/rating-component/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- Flexbox and Grid layout
 - Mobile-first workflow
+- JavaScript

 ### What I learned

 This is the first challenge in which I use JavaScript code for interactions.
+I also tried a simple flip animation for transitioning between card sides.

 ### Continued development

-Since I'm just starting my learning of HTML, CSS, JavaScript and web development in general, I'm still focusing on learning every aspect of these technologies, especially the fundamentals.
+Since I'm just starting my learning of HTML, CSS, JavaScript and web development in general, I'm still focusing on learning every aspect of these technologies, mainly the fundamentals.

 ### Useful resources